mmatteo-hub/RT1_Assignment1/README.md

 ## Elements in the project
 ### Arena
-The arena has a shape gien, with the wall represented by the golden tokens in which there are the silver tokens, as follows:
+The arena has a given shape, with walls represented by the golden tokens and the presence of silver tokens, as follows:
 ![arena](https://user-images.githubusercontent.com/62358773/139511599-a028eff0-8865-4ff4-8896-819c297a69df.jpg)

 ### Robot